michaelcouck/ikube/README.md

 ***

-Configuration for analytics models, and indeed all configuration is done in Spring configuration files.
-There is a base configuration, that can be downloaded from the [Artifactory](http://ikube.be/artifactory) in the libs-release-local repository, the ikube-war(to be dropped in the server) and the ikube-libs jar(to be unpacked).
-For more information please refer to the site and documentation at [site](http://i-kube.be).

-***

 Ikube exposes the analytics(neural networks and statistical models), and search functionality by rest web services, providing Json.
 As such analytics models and algorithms can be used without any programming, essentially from any rest client, even from a browser.
-Free and open server for this is at [production](http://ikube.be/ikube/system/dash.html) with login administrator/administrator.
-Please refer to the documentation how to call the analytics web services.
-There is also a living source of documentation at [apis exposed](http://ikube.be/ikube/documentation/apis.html).
-This will give the basic information of the web service, and a very scant dummy example of the input Json for the call.
-The documentation will contain a more fleshed out example of the Json for each call in the analytics services.

 Features:
 ====
 <ul>
     <li>Grid enabled/distributed</li>
     <ul>